0res7/ML-projects/README.md

 ## Project List

+Here’s a detailed list of all projects included in this repository:

 | Project Name                                        | Description                                                                                          | Main Notebook                                                                                                                                            |
 | --------------------------------------------------- | ---------------------------------------------------------------------------------------------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | Business Email Automation (LLM, RAG, Google Sheets) | Business email classification and response automation using LLMs, RAG, and Google Sheets integration | [Copy of Solve Business Problems with AI.ipynb](AI-assessment/Copy%20of%20Solve%20Business%20Problems%20with%20AI.ipynb)                                    |